 I Am MLK Jr. celebrates Dr. King’s legacy as told through the activists, athletes, and actors that he inspired.
 The documentary features archival recordings of Dr. King, and inside stories from Jesse Jackson, John Lewis, and other freedom fighters within his inner circle.
 Additionally, I Am MLK Jr. explores Dr. King’s lasting impact and features heartfelt testimonials from successful Black Americans from a variety of professions.
 Actor Nick Cannon, NBA star Carmelo Anthony, political commentator Van Jones, andRev.
 Al Sharpton are among those featured, along with other celebrities and activists.

-On September 15, 1963, KKK members bombed Black parishioners at the 16th Street Church in Montgomery, Alabama.
+On September 15, 1963, KKK members bombed Black parishioners at the 16th Street Church in Birmingham, Alabama.
 Four Black girls were killed in the blast: May Collins, Carol Denise McNair, Cynthia Wesley, and Carole Rosamond Robertson.
 Dr. King traveled to Montgomery after what became one of the many heinous incidents of racial violence in America.
 He didn’t stop at simply making an appearance; he delivered the eulogy at the girls’ funeral and assisted in organizing the protest.
 The HBO documentary 4 Little Girls was directed by Spike Lee and earned an Academy Award nomination for Best Documentary.

 Adapted from the novel and sharing its name, The Autobiography of Miss Jane Pittman is a film which depicts real-life events in America being experienced by the story’s fictional character.
 The made-for-TV film, starring Cicely Tyson, follows Jane Pittman’s fictitious journey through the end of slavery to surviving Jim Crow to joining the Civil Rights Movement (as a centenarian).
 Tyson’s Emmy-winning performance in The Autobiography of Miss Jane Pittman was one of the most memorable performances of her illustrious career.
 In the film, the acting legend portrays Jane Pittman from the age of 23 all the way up to the age of 110.